 Self-esteem refers to the way in which you see yourself.
 If your self-esteem is low you will struggle to see the good in you, be more critical of or question yourself more often.
 People with low self-esteem are less sure of themselves and are less happy in themselves.
-Epsychiatry psychologists and psychiatrists can help people improve their self esteem and mental health.
+Epsychiatry psychologists and psychiatrists can help people improve their self-esteem and mental health.

-Discounting the positive.
+- Discounting the positive.
 Minimising positive things, attributes or occurrences around you.
 Lacking the ability to acknowledge the positive things that are happening in your life.

-Viewing yourself as not good enough.
+- Viewing yourself as not good enough.
 You are overly critical of your appearance, choices, behaviour or work.

-Withdrawing or avoiding social engagements, work-related opportunities because of worries that you are not worthy or the right fit.
+- Withdrawing or avoiding social engagements, work-related opportunities because of worries that you are not worthy or the right fit.

 Often low self-esteem stems from childhood with experiences of neglect and failing to live up to the standards set by our parents.
 Not being cared for can lead to patterns where you struggle to care for or appreciate yourself.
 Failure as children to meet the standards our parents, teachers or classmates set can leave us feeling unworthy.

-Low self-esteem is seen across a range of mental health conditions.
+It is seen across a range of mental health conditions.
 Low self-esteem is seen commonly in those who feel anxious in social situations.
 It’s also common in depression, eating disorders and body image conditions.
 Low self-esteem can contribute to us subjecting ourselves to toxic work environments or abusive relationships.